Pearlena Lewis: Sit-in

 Bill Minor, then the Mississippi correspondent covering civil rights events for the New Orleans Times-Picayune and who was there that day, says the Jackson Woolworth's sit-in was "the signature event of the protest movement in Jackson.
 The first one there was with real violence."
 The following year, the Civil Rights Act of 1964 was passed into law.

 Legacy

-Lewis was a natural leader in everything she did.
+Lewis was known as a natural leader.
 Before Evers died, he asked her to continue the Jackson movement.
 He believed strongly in her spirit and strength.

 Death

 Lewis died in July, 2001.
 She is recognized as a strong figure in the NAACP and for her work in Jackson.